metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Testing code

-Each function should have it's own test script and each test should cover as much code/test cases as possible, making changes to exiting code can then be easily tested.\
+Each function should have it's own unit test and each test should cover as much code/test cases as possible, making changes to exiting code can then be easily tested.\
 If test case/concept expands to several functions or if it's completely unrelated to functions it should be a separate test.

-All tests reside in "Test" folder which contains subfolders for each module, take a look there for examples.
+All tests reside in `Test` directory which contains subdirectories for each module, take a look there for examples.

-Pester is preferred method to write tests, however some testings needs other way around, or more specialized setup.
+Pester is preferred method to write tests, however some test cases needs other ways around, or more specialized setup.

-There is a module called "Ruleset.Test", which is customized for this project.\
+There is a module called `Ruleset.Test`, which is customized for this project.\
-Tests must pass both Desktop and Core editions of PowerShell to be successful
+Tests must pass both Desktop and Core editions of PowerShell on multiple Windows editions to be successful

 A hint to quickly run any function from any project module is to run following command in ex. integrated terminal in VSCode (assuming PowerShell prompt is at project root):